You don’t have to be a gender-nonconforming person to see this is a hard time to be a gender-nonconforming person.

 Why Does This matter?

-Well, a great headshot can help you get a job.
+Well, a great headshot can boost your confidence and help you get a job.

-Where your resume touts what you do, a picture of you suggests how it’ll feel to work with you doing it.
-It doesn’t tell your whole story—that’s for you—but it helps you make a meaningful introduction.
-More and more, especially in corporate, personalities outshine performance.
+Your resume touts what you do, a picture of you suggests what kind of coworker you’ll be.
+It doesn’t tell your whole story—that’s for you—but it sets the stage for you.
 A confident, authentic headshot makes a powerful emotional connection with a hiring manager.
-It sets the foundation for trust (which is becoming critical as more people hand off… uh… everything to AI).
+It sets the foundation for trust.

 What am I offering?

-A free studio session and a free final retouched image, with usage rights.
+A studio session (free) and a final retouched image (also free), with usage rights.
 This includes a 20ish-minute consultation on Zoom.

 The same services and styles you see on my portfolio.
 Nothing different, except the price.